Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Quantum droplets

 Higher-order correction terms are neglected here, for simplicity.
 The surface tension of the droplet is determined by the ratio of the surface energy $E_S$ to the surface area, which in 1D corresponds to only two points.
 Therefore this ratio takes the value $E_S/2$.

-This linear dependence of the energy $E$ on $1/N$ is captured for large $N$ both within the DMC approach and the GGP theory.
+This linear dependence of the energy $E$ on $1/N$ is captured for increasing $N$ both within the DMC approach and the GGP theory.
 However, it has been argued that the GGP underestimates (overestimates) $E$ ($E_S$) for $\abs{g_{12}}/g<0.95$.
 Regarding the density of the mixture it has been demonstrated~\citep{parisi2020quantum} that, for a constant ratio $\abs{g_{12}}/g$ and increasing particle number, the density of the mixture becomes higher and wider, while in the large $N$ limit the density near the center of the cloud becomes flat reaching the equilibrium value of the uniform system, see Fig.~\ref{fig:droplet_profiles_QMC}.
 Therefore, an important result is that for large $N$, the density of the bulk is independent of the particle number whereas the radius of the cloud continues to expand.
-The GGP framework shows differences compared to the DMC predictions already for $\abs{g_{12}}/g\approx0.95$, which are attributed to residual beyond mean-field effects that are not included in the LHY correction.
+The GGP framework shows differences compared to the DMC predictions already for $\abs{g_{12}}/g\approx0.95$, which are attributed to residual beyond LHY quantum fluctuation effects.
 However, for $\abs{g_{12}}/g\ll 1$ these deviations become significant since interparticle correlations are important and lie far beyond the GGP description.

-Another important characteristic of the droplets is their excitation spectrum, which has been derived by~\citep{tylutki2020collective,zin2020zero,salasnich2018self} using a Bogoliubov-de-Gennes linearization analysis.
+Another important characteristic of the droplets is their excitation spectrum, which has been derived by~\citep{tylutki2020collective,zin2020zero,salasnich2018self} using a generalized (beyond mean-field) Bogoliubov-de-Gennes linearization analysis.
 In~\citep{tylutki2020collective} the control parameter is the dimensionless constant